catalyst-cloud/catalystcloud-docs/source/compute-service/launch-compute-instance.rst

 .. _boot-with-nvme-volume:

-Launching an instance from an NVME volume
+Launching an instance from an NVMe volume
 =========================================

-In order to launch an instance from an NVME volume we need to create a volume of the right type based on the image that we need to run.
+In order to launch an instance from an NVMe volume we need to create a volume of the right type based on the image that we need to run.
 Once this is done we can launch a new instance from that volume.